yamajackr/Kotonoha/README.md

 [How to use Kotonoha for Medicine](https://www.youtube.com/watch?v=YEG3kYFnLKk "How to use Kotonoha")

-To use Batch Kotonoha, which allows you to run Kotonoha for multiple cards at once, start by selecting the cards you want to modify in the browse window.
-Then, **`Edit -> Batch Kotonoha...`**.
-If you want to add new information to each card, simply leave the 'Overwrite' option unchecked.
-However, if you want to replace the old note with the new one, select 'Overwrite' before clicking on Batch Kotonoha.
+To use Kotonoha for multiple cards simultaneously, first select the cards you'd like to modify in the browser window.
+Then, go to **`Edit -> Kotonoha Dialog...` from the dropdown menu, or simply use the designated short cut key)**.

 [How to use Batch Kotonoha](https://youtu.be/mV1GjX9Img8 "How to use Kotonoha")